ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 - An Action takes a set of Parameters; an Event contains a set of Parameters.
-  Action parameters whose names are suffixed with a question mark are optional.
+  Action and Event parameters whose names are suffixed with a question mark are optional.

 ~~~
 Action(param0, param1?, ...) / Event<param0, param1, ...>